wp-plugins/child-theme-configurator/readme.txt

 3. Enter a Name for the child theme.
 4. Enter an author for the child theme.
 5. Enter the child theme version number.
-6. Check "Backup Stylesheet" if you want to backup original version of child stylesheet.
-7. Check "Scan Parent Theme for Additional Stylesheets" if your theme uses multiple stylesheets or if the the stylesheets are in a non-standard location.
-For example, the "Responsive" theme puts the stylesheets in a subdirectory named "core."
+6. If you check "Backup Stylesheet", The Child Theme Configurator will create a backup in the theme directory.
+7. If your theme uses additional stylesheets they will appear as checkbox options.
+Select only the stylesheets you wish to customize to reduce overhead.
 8. Click "Generate Child Theme Files."

-If you are loading an existing child theme and checked "Backup Stylesheet," the Child Theme Configurator will create a backup of your existing stylesheet in the theme directory.

-If you checked "Scan Parent Theme for additional stylesheets," the "@import" tab will appear automatically.
-Important: Any additional stylesheets are added as imports here.
-If your theme has a "right-to-left" stylesheet, it will appear here as well.
-Remove any @import statements that are not needed by the front end, such as admin or configuration stylesheets.

 == Override Parent Styles ==